MOORE CONTEMPORARY

 27th February - 27th March 2019

-Presenting a new body of work in his first solo exhibition with MOORE CONTEMPORARY, Dan McCabe turns his attention to the impact of artificial intelligence, the pursuit of automation and the double-edged seduction of devices in creating a supposed labour-free "leisure" society.
+Presenting a new body of work in his first solo exhibition with MOORE CONTEMPORARY, DAN McCABE turns his attention to the impact of artificial intelligence, the pursuit of automation and the double-edged seduction of devices in creating a supposed labour-free "leisure" society.
 His reflections upon the ethical and social implications of sophisticated AI applications that mirror human behaviours lead to speculation upon the comparative rights of highly intelligent bots, and the notion of their value in terms of work and leisure.

 His works in coloured metal, glass and paint objectify these ideas through the appropriation of the aesthetics and design of high-end tech devices.
 Visual patterns filtered across these works are extrapolated from medical scans and imaging, as if blurring the human brain's primacy in intelligence with the reductive and rationalised finesse of its robotic counterparts.